abusedmedia/Presenta-WWW/content/blog/speech-vs-documentation.md

 category: core
 ---

-Let's talk about a misconception about the purpose of a presentation document (also known as a presentation deck).
+Let's talk about a misconception: the purpose of a presentation document.

-Usually, it's seen as a document that can be used both during a speech and delivered as documentation of the talk as well.
+It's quite common considering the same document good enough to support a speech as well as documentation of the talk.

-That's wrong, to say the least.
+That's all wrong, to say the least.

 Let's be clear on these points: